YaminiKandi/JavaScript/16 Arrays.md

 #### 1. Loops:
 * Loops contains Initialization, condition and Counter.
 * we can create loops with
-    a. for
+    - for
-    b. while
+    - while
-    c. do while
+    - do while
 ```js
 function f1(){
     var categories = ["All","Electronics","Fashion","Footwear"];